 - 35 weeks or later gestation at time of birth (estimated)

-- APGAR > 5 at 5 minutes
+- □ APGAR > 5 at 5 minutes

 - No immediate life threat identified

-Burn Determination

-• Determination Criteria

-- Burns with trauma should be transported to the Trauma Center. - □ In the Western Division burns should be transported to the closest appropriate burn capable destination.
+Burn Determination • Dete rmination Criteria Burns with P1 or P2 trauma should be transported to the Trauma Center.
+Burns with P3 trauma can be transported to IBMC-NWE if closest facility In the Western Division burns should be transported to the closest appropriate burn capable destination.